-Another study analysed how many sharks were sighted from cage diving boats, compared to how many were actually patrolling the area, to assess whether all sharks respond to cage diving attractants.
-They found that less than 30% of sharks came close enough to be sighted from the boat.
+Another study analysed how many sharks were sighted from cage diving boats, compared to how many were actually patrolling the area, to assess whether all sharks respond to the cage diving attractants.
+These scientists found that less than 30% of sharks came close enough to be sighted from the boat!
 This provides us with further evidence that cage diving activities cause 'negative' conditioning"; sharks learn that they are not rewarded with food at the cage diving boats, so their energy is better spent elsewhere (Johnson & Kock, 2006).

 "It is highly unlikely that cage diving is related to attacks on humans."

-It is still incredibly rare for a human being to be attacked by a white shark... you are statistically more likely to be killed by a coconut or a lightening strike than by a shark.
-Therefore, in my opinion, the threat posed by cage diving is minimal, and the educational and conservation benefits it provides for white sharks far outweigh the risks.
+It is still incredibly rare for a human being to be attacked by a white shark... you are statistically more likely to be killed by a lightening strike than by a shark!
+Therefore, in my opinion, the threat posed by cage diving is minimal, and the educational and conservation benefits it provides for endangered white sharks far outweighs the risks.

-If you would like to learn more about how cage diving affects the behaviour of great white sharks, you can check out: How Does Cage Diving Affect Great Whites?
+If you would like to learn more about how cage diving affects the behaviour of great white sharks, you can check out: Rattling the Cage.